Peace Research Institute Frankfurt

-The Peace Research Institute Frankfurt (acronym: PRIF, German: Leibniz-Institut Hessische Stiftung Friedens- und Konfliktforschung, short HSFK) is a research institute in Frankfurt am Main focused on violent international and internal conflicts and research of conditions for and promotion of the concept of peace.
+The Peace Research Institute Frankfurt (acronym: PRIF, German: Peace Research Institute Frankfurt – Leibniz-Institut für Friedens- und Konfliktforschung) is a research institute in Frankfurt am Main focused on violent international and internal conflicts and research of conditions for and promotion of the concept of peace.
 With over 90 employees (as of 2019), PRIF is one of the largest peace research institutes in Germany.

 The think tank for peace research and international relations was founded as an independent foundation under public law by the Hesse state government in 1970.
 PRIF conducts knowledge-oriented basic research, analyses the causes of violent international and internal conflicts, and also carries out research on the conditions necessary for peace.

 One of PRIF's most essential tasks involves making the findings of the institute’s basic research on the causes of conflicts and violence useful for the practice of promoting and securing peace.
 PRIF provides knowledge and recommendations to public institutions and policy makers.

 The research institute's library is open to the public and has an extensive collection of specialised literature on peace and conflict research.
 The institute cooperates with higher education institutions and has especially close links to Goethe University Frankfurt and Technische Universität Darmstadt.